Malayalis: Geographic distribution and population

 Just before independence, Malaya attracted many Malayalis.
 Large numbers of Malayalis have settled in Chennai (Madras), Delhi, Bangalore, Mangalore, Coimbatore, Hyderabad, Mumbai (Bombay), Ahmedabad and Chandigarh.
 Many Malayalis have also emigrated to the Middle East, the United States, Canada, Australia, New Zealand and Europe.
 As of 2009–2013, there were approximately 146,000 people with Malayali heritage in the United States, with an estimated 40,000 living in the New York tri-state area.
 There were 7,093 Malayalam speakers in Australia in 2006.
 The 2001 Canadian census reported 7,070 people who listed Malayalam as their mother tongue, mostly in the Greater Toronto Area and Southern Ontario.
 In 2010, the Census of Population of Singapore reported that there were 26,348 Malayalees in Singapore.
 The 2006 New Zealand census reported 2,139 speakers.
 134 Malayalam speaking households were reported in 1956 in Fiji.
 There is also a considerable Malayali population in the Persian Gulf regions, especially in Bahrain, Oman, Qatar, UAE, Kuwait and European region mainly in London.
 The city of Chennai has the highest population of Malayalis in a metropolitan area outside Kerala, followed by Bangalore.

-Besides, the Malayalee citizens in Malaysia are estimated to be 229,800 in the year 2020 whereas the population of the Malayalee expatriates is approximately 2,000.
+Malayalee citizens in Malaysia are estimated to be 229,800 in the year 2020 whereas the population of the Malayalee expatriates is approximately 2,000.
 They make up around 10 percent of the total number of Indians in Malaysia.